Discover (Autumn Term)

 Understand historical concepts such as continuity, consequence, reform, and change and use them to make connections, draw contrasts (across, as well as within, periods of time), and communicate how history has been interpreted by others, leading to their own evidence-based interpretations.

-Mrs Pullen has recently carried out a 'Deep Dive'.
-This is a way of evaluating how effectively our curriculum has achieved our aims set out in our intent.
-This process included looking at planning, children's work and talking to the children about their learning.
+Mrs Pullen carried out a second ‘Deep Dive’ alongside the Great Learners Trust.
+We evaluated how effectively our curriculum was meeting our aims set out in our intent and the progress made since the previous Deep Dive.
+This process included looking at planning children’s work and talking to the children about their learning.